-1. To enlarge pupils’ knowledge, experience and imaginative understanding, enabling them to reach their full potential and take control of their lives.
+1. To develop and enhance pupils’ knowledge, experience and imaginative understanding, enabling them to reach their full potential and take control of their lives.

 2. To enable individuals to enter the world, after formal education, as active members of their communities, achieving as much independence as possible.

 These aims are met by creating an environment that is challenging and stimulating, where pupils are actively involved in their own learning.
-The pupils, staff and parents work together in a positive partnership to promote the greatest possible opportunities for learning and to make progress.
+The pupils, staff, parents and governors work together in a positive partnership to promote the greatest possible opportunities for learning and to make progress.
 At Ridgeway we want each pupil to be willing to strive for success but, at the same time, be realistic about his/ her abilities.

 At Ridgeway School we look at the whole person, planning programmes to meet the intellectual, social, physical and emotional needs of each pupil.
 These needs are most effectively met by adopting a child-centred approach which is undertaken by a team of professional people including teachers, nurses, social workers and therapists.
 Each professional makes a special contribution, and all are united in the common purpose of supporting the pupil in the pursuit of the greatest possible independence.